Lioryossef/cts-virtualization-workshop/13.snapshot-restore/README.md

 sudo systemctl start mongod
 ```

-Now you can check by refreshing `ParksMap`[http://parksmap-parksmap-project-namespace.apps.master.aelfassy.com](http://parksmap-%parksmap-project-namespace%.%cluster_subdomain%), it should now **fail** to load national parks locations from the backend service and no longer display them on the map.
-MLB Parks should still be fine (check the USA map for these) as these come from the other MongoDB database VM.

 ### Exercise: Restoring a virtual machine from a snapshot in the web console

 In this exercise, let's restore our MongoDB database VM by using the web console to the snapshot created in the previous exercise.
 You can only restore to a powered off (offline) VM so we will first power off the virtual machine in this exercise.